-THE time came for us to leave the water rather than to land.
-The house boat and go home for a fortnight to take care of cats and flowers while the young people went for their
+THE time came for us to leave the boat and go home for a fortnight to take care of cats and flowers while the young people went for their

 What a permanent thing a house is.
 But the young had done what they could to modernize ours.
 The kitchen, once known as "the Black Hole of Calcutta," had become a charming breakfast-room; in the drawing-room a Courtier stove had ousted the open hearth.